BurningKarl/LightOrgan/README.md

 Now your second device will redirect all audio to the Raspberry Pi where the light organ script can pick it up.

 ## Troubleshooting

-### The sound is choppy and the playback speed is too slow

-This happens because of so-called underruns, i.e. when the audio buffer is not filled fast enough.
-I have not yet figured out the exact cause, but I have observed that playback using `aplay` usually works fine, while the Spotify client often has this issue.
-Sometimes stopping Spotify playback, executing `aplay example.wav` and unpausing Spotify afterwards fixes the issue.

 ### NumPy error
 If you run into the error